ivan-korobkov/pdef/docs/language-guide.md

 Pdef Language Guide
 ===================
 Pdef is a statically typed interface definition language.
-It allows to write interfaces and data structures once and then to generate code and rpc clients/servers for different languages (Java, Python, Objective-C).
+It allows to write interfaces and data structures once and then to generate code and RPC clients/servers for different languages (Java, Python, Objective-C).